 The Higher Diploma students will spend most of their study period at the IAT campus for instructional training, mathematics and sciences, humanities, and general engineering education.
 However, the remaining of the study period will be delivered in industrial institutions, which will be responsible to provide the engineering technology know-how, on-the-job training (OJT), and on-the-job performance (OJP).
 Although the education style at the OJT and OJP is entirely different than the regular academic style, IAT will evaluate on-the-job training and performance based on the outcomes and deliverables to credit hours that are academically equivalent to regular class credit hours.
 Figure 2 shows the sequence and results of Abu Dhabi Polytechnic.
-It is expect to offer these programmes from both campuses in the near future.
+It is expect to offer these Programmes from both campuses in the near future.

-Hiç gher// Advai nced Diplo oma (AD), Issue d by li A T Applied Bachelor (AB), Issued by IAT Yea ar 1 Yea ar 2 Yea ar 3 Yea ar 4 Q1 Q2 Q3 Q4 Q5 Q6 Q7 Q8 Q9 Q10 Q11 Q12 Q13 Q14 Q15 Q16 Math, Sciences & Humanities Math, Sciences, Humanities & Eng Math, Sciences, Humanities, Eng, Peogram Specific & Indust.
-Program Math, Science, Major Specific & Eng Engineering, Program & Major Specific Engineering, Program & Major Specific On-Campus Training On-Campus Training Engineering, Program & Major Specific On-Campus Training On-the-Job Training Engineering, Program & Major Specific On-the-Job Training Cor nmon Prog for n rams nost Job prof tion rovide icates s (JC QC) v vill ł be is ssued l by
+Higher/Advanced Diploma (AD), Issued by IAT App olied Bach nelor (AB), Issue d by IAT Yea ar 1 Ye ar 2 Yea ar 3 Yea ar 4 Q1 Q2 Q3 Q4 Q5 Q6 Q7 Q8 Q9 Q10 Q11 Q12 Q13 Q14 Q15 Q16 Math, Sciences & Humanities Math, Sciences, Humanities & Eng Math, Sciences, Humanities, Eng, Peogram Specific & Indust.
+Program Math, Science, Major Specific & Eng Engineering, Program & Major Specific Engineering, Program & Major Specific On-Campus Training On-Campus Training Engineering, Program & Major Specific On-Campus Training On-the-Job Training Engineering, Program & Major Specific On-the-Job Training Con for n rams nost Job prof lificat nal p tion rovide icates) (JC QC) v vill l oe i ssued l by